Mohab-d/warden/README.md

 The system is built around several key abstract classes and their concrete implementations:

 - **AbstractAppError**: A custom error class for standardized error handling.
-It provides detailed error information, including a type, a isTrustedError flag (for safe client exposure), and a context object.
+It provides detailed error information, including a type, a isWardenError flag (for safe client exposure), and a context object.
 - **AbstractAuthDB**: Defines the interface for database operations related to authentication.
 - **AbstractAuthManager**: An abstract layer for core authentication logic (signup, login, logout).
 - **AbstractAuthStrategy**: Represents a specific authentication mechanism (e.g., customer authentication).